 Visible, near-infrared and infrared absorption spectra are available for a number of minerals.
 Examples include common rock-forming minerals, gem minerals, and other minerals of particular interest.

-Spectroscopic Data Mineral Spectroscopy References Causes of Color in Minerals Representative Data from our lab Data from our Recent Publications
+Spectroscopic Data Mineral Spectroscopy References Causes of Color in Minerals Representative Data from our lab

 This is a list of references to papers on mineral optical spectroscopy.
 It is an updated version of the list of references which appeared in Chapter 7, Optical Spectroscopy in Reviews in Mineralogy volume 18 published by the Mineralogical Society of America .
 Citations are available sorted both by mineral name and by first authors of papers.